 In a purely business environment, operating revenues are meant to cover operating expenses.
 The District's operating revenues are significantly less than operating expenses.
 Therefore, the District operates on an operating loss and requires non-operating revenue to operate.
 The District is unique in that it receives a significant amount of non-operating revenue in the form of property taxes.
 This non-operating revenue is used to offset this operating loss.
-Operating revenues decreased by 10.57% in 2022.
-The COVID-19 Pandemic and the implementation of SB 998 significantly affected operating revenues due to the moratorium on penalty fees and water termination due to non-payment totaling approximately \$400,000.
+Operating revenues increased by 4.63 % even though rates have not increased since 2019.
 Operating revenues are depicted in Table A-3.